-The table below summarises the sensitivities of the Company's profit to price risk and foreign exchange risk.
+The table on the next page summarises the sensitivities of the Company's profit to price risk and foreign exchange risk.
 Price risk exposure arises from the Company's investment portfolio which comprises investments in securities and derivatives.
 The below analysis is based on net effective exposure positions.
 Foreign exchange risk exposure arises from volatility in both the Australian dollar and other currencies.
-The effect on profit due to a possible change in market prices, as represented by a +/-10% movement in these markets with all other variables held constant, is illustrated in the table below.
+The effect on profit due to a possible change in market prices, as represented by a +/-10% movement in these markets with all other variables held constant, is illustrated in the table on the next page.